bendigiorgio/canva_generator/readme.md

 ## Future
 To be added to a website to allow for users to upload a photo and have their Canva made in an easier fashion.

+# Menu Canva Generator (docx)

+## Purpose
+Uses a formatted docx file and copies the contents menu item one at a time to the clipboard to easily paste into Canva.
+Further, it cleans the text prior to copying.

+## Usage
+Add links .docx with the syntax "menu.docx" - See example for structure.
+<br>Run the program and it will copy a new line every time you paste one until all lines are pasted.